PegasisForever/Fetch-TA-Data/tacontrol/README.md

 ./build-in-docker.sh
 ```

-Will build a dynamically linked executable in a debian 10 docker and put it in `build/release/tacontrol`
+Will build a dynamically linked executable in a Debian 10 docker and put it in `build/release/tacontrol`.

 ## Create the Builder Docker Image